FreeFlarum/freeflarum.com/docs/en/legal/terms.md

 Monetization of FreeFlarum forums through advertising, paid content, or similar methods is strictly prohibited.
 Voluntary donations from your community are permitted.

 ### 2.8.
 Limitation of Liability
-FreeFlarum provides its services on an "as-is" basis and makes no warranties regarding service availability, performance, or suitability for any purpose.
+FreeFlarum provides its services on an "as-is" basis and makes no warranties regarding service and forum availability, performance, or suitability for any purpose.
+FreeFlarum is NOT recommended for professional projects or for storing any other important data.
 Use of the service is at your own risk.
+You have been warned.

 ### 2.9.
 Service Availability
 While we strive to maintain high availability and performance, FreeFlarum does not guarantee uninterrupted service or specific uptime levels.